Patrick-JY/314Project/readme.md

 run tests with
 python -m pytest

-for file paths to get a path relative to the base package directory from src.utils import join_base_path join_base_path(path)
+for file paths to get a path relative to the base package directory use

+    from src.utils import join_base_path

+    relative_path = oin_base_path(path)